bernd7055/tools/Readme.md

   doesn't for others).
 * The script doesn't handle .ops files and the associated objects references in these .ops files.
 Resulting maps might be missing objects.
+* Sometimes the maps don't have the SpecularMapSampler set.
+This script sets them to the DiffuseMapSampler which doesn't make sense visually.

 We expect to fix these over time.